Click features on map for more information.

 Welcome to the Cambridge Historical Commission Digital Architectural Survey and History archive.

-Two types of items to provide staff a means of discovering and attaching knowledge concerning places and documents:
+This collection uses two types of items to provide staff a means of discovering and attaching knowledge concerning places and documents:

 Document Items represent different sorts of documents found in the building files archive:

 Every document is related to a place item.
 This makes it easy to discover all of the documents related to a particular place.
 Place items provide the containers where information about the place can be consolidated.
 Allieviating the need to store redundant informaion about places in the descriptive information about documents.
-Users can selectively browse Historically Designated Places which could fall into any of the place categories, above.